Marpai Inc. (MRAI) Shares Up Despite Recent Market Volatility

-The stock price of Marpai Inc. (NASDAQ: MRAI) has surged by 3.91 when compared to previous closing price of 0.86, but the company has seen a -7.24% decline in its stock price over the last five trading sessions.
+The stock of Marpai Inc. (NASDAQ: MRAI) has increased by 14.72 when compared to last closing price of 1.63.
+Despite this, the company has experienced a 117.44% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Marpai Inc. (NASDAQ: MRAI) Right Now?